CivicTechTO/toronto-community-directory/_communities/free-geek-toronto.md

 ---
 name: Free Geek Toronto
-description: "We are a not-for-profit technology reuse social enterprise in the heart of Toronto.
-We provide low-cost computers, offer green solutions to unwanted and end-of-life technology, and work with partners to increase digital inclusion in our city."
+description: We are a not-for-profit technology reuse social enterprise in the heart of Toronto.
+We provide low-cost computers, offer green solutions to unwanted and end-of-life technology, and work with partners to increase digital inclusion in our city.
-source: "gnntoronto"
+source: gnntoronto
+tags: |-
   tags:
     - type/organization
     - for/technology
     - for/digital-inclusion
     - for/volunteering
+    - neighbourhood/liberty-village
+    - borough/old-toronto
 link: https://www.freegeektoronto.org
 address:
   streetAddress: 180 Sudbury Street, Unit C3